athornton/rpgexperiments/Fallout/Fallout-rules.md

 Deathclaws in the legs or in the belly rather than their skulls, usually.

+#### Splash damage

-Splash damage: Out to the first splash range increment, remove the highest die from the damage result, and apply remaining damage to anyone within the splash range.
+Out to the first splash range increment, remove the highest die from the damage result, and apply remaining damage to anyone within the splash range.
 Remove the next highest die and repeat for anyone within the next range increment.
 Repeat until you're out of dice.

+#### Shotguns

-Shotguns: double damage at point-blank range, half damage at medium range, one-quarter damage at long and extreme ranges.
+Double damage at point-blank range, half damage at medium range, one-quarter damage at long and extreme ranges.
 This factor is applied after any armor modifiers.